-We sponsor as well as participate in many activities, events and contests throughout the year.
-We hope that residents find these activities enjoyable as well as educational.
-It is our hope that participants learn the importance of reducing, reusing, and recycling.
+Our staff is active in the local communities with a goal to promote and support recycling programs, education, and awareness for all ages.
+We participate in and sponsor several activities, events, and contests throughout the year.
+Our hope is that residents find these activities enjoyable as well as educational and can learn the importance of reducing, reusing, and recycling.

-Our Awareness Booths are set up at School Expos’, Health Fairs and the County Fairs.
-Free program brochures, booklets, pencils, stickers, car litterbags, student activity books and promotional items are available at our booths.
-Educational presentations, activity sheets and coloring contests are just some of the ways our staff interacts with the visitors to our booth.
-Local businesses are able to partner with us and sponsor booth contests by donated activity supplies, gift cards, t-shirts and other prizes.
+Awareness Booths can be set up at events such as School Expos’, Farmers Markets, and County Fairs.
+Free program brochures, car litterbags, coloring books, and other promotional items are available at our booths.
+Educational presentations, activity sheets, and coloring contests are just some of the ways our staff interacts with the visitors to our booth.
+Local businesses are able to partner with us and sponsor contests by donated activity supplies, gift cards, t-shirts, and other prizes.

 Outdoor Land Lab